everyday-as/gmodstore-java-sdk/docs/AddonPurchasesApi.md

 <a name="getAddonPurchase"></a>
 # **getAddonPurchase**
-> InlineResponse2011 getAddonPurchase(addonId, userId, with)
+> AddonPurchaseResponse getAddonPurchase(addonId, userId, with)

 Get a purchase of an addon by user